 By Joseph Poppy

 To expand or not to expand?
 That is the question the Department for Education is currently unable to answer.
 Plans for a £200 million fund aimed at helping existing grammar schools expand may not go ahead.
 At a quick glance, it’s easy to conclude that grammar schools are good schools.
-Over a third of UK politicians attended a grammar school, many others were privately educated and only a select few gained an education via comprehensive schools.
+Over a third of UK politicians attended a grammar school while many others were privately educated; only a select few gained an education via comprehensive schools.
 A 2015 report from the House of Commons Library states that “in 2015, 96.7% of grammar school students achieved at least five GCSEs at grades A* to C including English and maths, compared with 58.1% in state-funded schools overall.”

 Ignoring the economic woes that this exaggerated hypothetical world would suffer (the lack of those willing to do the hard, laborious jobs due to all the PHDs would eventually cause a number of problems), it sounds like a good case for grammar schools.
 However, as is always the case, it is not that simple.

 Children have to take a test to get into grammar schools.
-This usually takes the form of the 11 plus exam.
-This exam, which tests pupils on a variety of subjects.
+This usually takes the form of the 11 plus exam which tests pupils on a variety of subjects.
 The sort of questions asked are not the sort a typical child would be prepared for.
 The standard primary education will not furnish children with the knowledge required to pass this test.
-What’s more these tests are usually taken by students aged just ten.
+What’s more, these tests are usually taken by students aged just ten.
 Unless tutored, or urged by well-informed parents, it’s unlikely a ten-year-old will understand the gravitas of the situation.
 Those that take the test and go onto pass it are, more often than not, tutored.
 Those whose parents can afford tutors are more likely to experience the luxury of a grammar school.
-This rules out children from lower income houses.
+This therefore rules out children from lower income houses.

 We live in precarious economic times.
 Is plunging £200 million into a system made up of overachievers and those from (on the whole) wealthier families a wise investment?
 As already established, those chosen to attend selective schools are already on track for great academic achievements regardless.
 Wouldn’t it be better to put the money where it is more needed?